alexgeorge13/WRc-Dataset-Classification/README.md

 The `single_test_image.jpg` included in this repository is extracted from a real-world sewer pipe video dataset.
 This dataset was collected using a mobile CCTV inspection robot at the iCAIR facility, University of Sheffield.

-> S. Edwards, R. Zhang, R. Worley, L. Mihaylova, J. Aitken, and S. R. Anderson, “A robust method for approximate visual robot localization in feature-sparse sewer pipes,” *Front.
-Robot.
-AI*, vol. 10, Mar.
+> S. Edwards, R. Zhang, R. Worley, L. Mihaylova, J. Aitken, and S. R. Anderson, “A robust method for approximate visual robot localization in feature-sparse sewer pipes,” *Frontiers in Robotics and AI*, vol. 10, Mar.
 2023.

 ---